PTRFRLL/dinnerbot/README.md

 ### Docker
 DinnerBot can also be run via Docker with the following command(s).
-We map a directory to the host machine to persist the SQlite database.
+You need to map the `/config` and `/data` volumes in order for it to run

 ```
 docker pull ptrfrll/dinnerbot:latest